 WHAT TO BRING

-Students must bring the following items to the Exam & Workshop:
+Students must bring the following items to the Workshop and/or Exam:

 - Computer (mac or PC) with: